-Posted: 7th March 2022
+Posted: 2nd March 2026

 In 2021, a business fell victim to a ransomware attack every 11 seconds.

-Of course, ransomware and other cyber attacks are just one threat to your business continuity; power cuts, hard drive corruption, flooding and other natural disaster pose a risk to your business too.
+Of course, ransomware and other cyber attacks are just one threat to your business continuity; power cuts, hard drive corruption, flooding and other natural disasters pose a risk to your business too.
 Ask yourself, if the worst were to happen to your IT systems, could your business recover?

 The 4 essential steps to creating an effective disaster recovery plan.

 Step #1.
-Risk assessment.
+Conduct a risk assessment.

 Step #2.
 Set clear objectives.

 Step #3.
-Response strategy and solution review
+Define your response strategy and review solutions

 Learn more about cloud backup services.

 Step #4.
-Put your plan to the test.
+Test your plan regularly.

 We don’t just support your IT, we support your business